-Texas A&M students will team with leading design professionals including Greg Miller, president of the American Society of Landscape Architects, Feb.
+Texas A&M students teamed with leading design professionals including Greg Miller, president of the American Society of Landscape Architects, Feb.
 16, 2018 at Aggie Workshop, a series of lectures and a design charrette hosted by the Texas A&M student chapter of the ASLA.

-Speakers and participants will explore this year’s Workshop theme, “A Celebration of the Southwestern Landscape,” saluting the often underappreciated, dry landscapes in West Texas, New Mexico, and Arizona.
+Speakers and participants explored this year’s Workshop theme, “A Celebration of the Southwestern Landscape,” saluting the often underappreciated, dry landscapes in West Texas, New Mexico, and Arizona.

 “Although landscape architects often emphasize greenery in their designs, the arid ecosystems in the American Southwest provide a unique color palette and an opportunity for emphasis on water conservation,” said Mandy Nash, one of the event’s coordinators.

-A member of the prestigious ALSA Council of Fellows, Miller will present Workshop’s keynote address, “Perspectives on the Future of Landscape Architecture,” at 11 a.m.
+A member of the prestigious ALSA Council of Fellows, Miller presented Workshop’s keynote address, “Perspectives on the Future of Landscape Architecture."

-In his keynote, Miller, who earned a Bachelor of Landscape Architecture degree at Texas A&M in 1997, will explore how students can position themselves to thrive as landscape architects and become future industry leaders.
+In his keynote, Miller, who earned a Bachelor of Landscape Architecture degree at Texas A&M in 1997, explored how students can position themselves to thrive as landscape architects and become future industry leaders.